How can we help you? Below you will find answers to the questions we get asked the most about SUMA.

 Because the SUMA programmes are EIT-labelled, SUMA students will receive a student enhancement allowance.
 The exact amount will depend on various criteria, but this will generally be around 9.000 euros for the whole master programme (two years).
 For students starting from September 2018, EIT RawMaterials has specified that students will receive the scholarship during the calendar year 2019 in monthly instalments of max.
 1500 EUR.
 If a student drops out, the scholarship is discontinued at the time of leaving SUMA.
 During the master, students need to cover their own expenses.

 The exact tuition fee depends on the track you chose and whether you are and EEA or non-EEA national.
 SUMA students pay a yearly tuition fee; on average this amounts to 1000-1500 EUR per year for EEA-students up to on average 3000-4000 EUR per year for non-EEA-students.
 Some universities are able to grant (a limited number of) tuition waivers.
-We developed have an easy calculation tool on our website: https://master-suma.eu/apply/admission-and-fees/
+We developed have an easy calculation tool to find out the fees for each track.
+You can find this tool on the programme paths section of the study page.

 The admission process is as follows: